iml1111/django-jwt-extended/README.md

 # Configuration

-Even if you don't configure anything, this app works.
+Even if you don't configure anything, your app works.

-But In `settings.py` in your app, You can customize this app through the following settings.
+But in `settings.py` in your app, You can customize your app through the following settings.

 ## SECRET KEY